 Early Access to Unofficial Scores and Interpreting a HSE Transcript

 After examinees have created a GED account, and scheduled and taken their exam, they can access their unofficial GED® Test scores by logging into their account on the GED Homepage.
 Test scores are unofficial pending verification that all New York State Education Department’s (NYSED) regulatory requirements were met.
-Diplomas and transcripts are processed by the NYSED High School Equivalency (HSE) Office and mailed to the address included in the examinee’s GED Registration.
-The official verification of scores and the issuance of a HSE diploma and accompanying transcript, if all subtests were passed, is completed approximately 8-10 weeks after testing in complete.
+Diplomas are processed by the NYSED High School Equivalency (HSE) Office and mailed to the address included in the examinee’s GED Registration.
+The official verification of scores and the issuance of an HSE diploma and accompanying transcript, if all subtests were passed, is completed approximately 8-10 weeks after testing is complete.

-Unofficial GED Test scores do not include passing scores that examine may have received from prior tests taken, including the GED Test (2002-2013) and the TASC Test™ (2014-2021), or subject credit received through passing Regents exams.
-For information regarding subtest credit earned from tests that were previsouly passed, or the Regents/HSE pathway, please email: firstname.lastname@example.org.
+Unofficial GED Test scores found on a GED account do not include passing scores that the examinee received from prior tests taken.
+These may include the GED Test (2002-2013) and the TASC Test™ (2014-2021), or subject credit received through passing Regents exams.
+For information regarding all subtest credit earned Candidates may use the HSE Status Report.